kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 and Firefox (version 135, February 2025), as well as OpenSSL (version 3.5.0, April 2025), have also added support for the `ML-KEM` based hybrid scheme.

+For a more detailed overview of the state of PQC in the wider industry, see [this blog post by Cloudflare][PQC2024].

 ## Post-quantum KEMs in Kubernetes: an unexpected arrival

 So, what does this mean for Kubernetes?
 Kubernetes components, including the